scopelan/sdk-android/README.md

 # Authorize.Net In-Person Android SDK Integration Guide

 The Authorize.Net Android In-Person SDK enables you to build point-of-sale Android applications that accept EMV payments.
-The merchantís application invokes this SDK to complete an EMV transaction.
+The merchant's application invokes this SDK to complete an EMV transaction.

 The SDK handles the complex EMV workflow and securely submits the EMV transaction to the Authorize.Net gateway for processing.
-The merchantís application never touches any EMV data at any time, simplifying PCI compliance.
+The merchant's application never touches any EMV data at any time, simplifying PCI compliance.

 ## Usage Workflow

-1. Insert the card reader.
+1. Insert the card reader into the PoS device.
-2. Insert a card with an EMV chip.
+2. Insert a card with an EMV chip into the slot on the card reader.
-3. Select the Application, if prompted.
+3. Select the application, if prompted.
 If only a compatible application resides on the card, the application is selected automatically.
 4. Confirm amount.
 5. Do not remove card until the transaction is complete.
 6. If at any time the user cancels the transaction, the EMV transaction is cancelled.